 Chris Southgate is based on the edge of Dartmoor, Devon, England.
 He works at the University of Exeter as a Professor in Theology.

 Chris has been publishing his poetry since 1985.
-He is the author of eight collections of poetry, including a verse biography of T.S.
+He is the author of nine collections of poetry, including a verse biography of T.S.
 Eliot – A Love and its Sounding (Salzburg, 1997).
+Chris has won a number of awards for poetry.
+He was also commended in the 2009 National Poetry Competition, and shortlisted for the 2022 Bridport Prize.

 - Book Chris for readings, workshops and commissions